Pronunciation: per FEN a zeen

 What other drugs will affect perphenazine?

 Taking perphenazine with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
-Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

-Many drugs can interact with perphenazine.
+Many drugs can affect perphenazine.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.
-Tell your doctor about all your medications and any you start or stop using during treatment with perphenazine.
+Tell your doctor about all your current medicines and any medicine you start or stop using.